brevzin/cpp_proposals/3293_splicing_base_subobjects/splicing-base-subobjects.md

 * [7.4]{.pnum} If E2 is a nested type, the expression E1.E2 is ill-formed.

 ::: addu
-* [7.4b]{.pnum} If E2 is a direct, non-virtual base class of the type of E1 and the type of E1 is "`$cv$ X`", the expression designates the corresponding base class subobject of the object designated by the first expression.
+* [7.4b]{.pnum} If E2 is a direct, non-virtual base class subobject of the type of E1 and the type of E1 is "`$cv$ X`", the expression designates the corresponding base class subobject of the object designated by the first expression.
 If E1 is an lvalue, then E1.E2 is an lvalue; otherwise E1.E2 is an xvalue.
 The type of E1.E2 is "`$cv$ E2`".
+[This can only occur in an expression of the form `e1.[:e2:]` where `e2` is a reflection designating a base class subobject.]{.note}
 :::

 * [7.5]{.pnum} If E2 is a member enumerator and the type of E2 is T, the expression E1.E2 is a prvalue of type T whose value is the value of the enumerator.